clay-curry/clay-curry/README.md

 ## Hi there 👋

-- I'm 24, Oklahoma-based, dreaming of more RAM and building compilers near San Jose
+- I'm 24, Oklahoma-based, dreaming of more RAM and building compilers near San Francisco

 ### Experience
 - Formerly (2 years) Linux System Administrator @ University of Oklahoma: